xeoron/SystemProxy/README.md

 ===========
 <img src="https://raw.github.com/xeoron/SystemProxy/master/3_simple_questions.png"/>

-Three simple questions to turn on system-wide SOCKS-proxy, and one to turn off.
+Three simple questions, with fault tolerance so you system does not get screwed up, to turn on a system-wide SOCKS-proxy, and one question to turn off.

 Requirements:
 =====
 Mac OS X Leapard or higher and a AppleScript Editor

 To turn on a system wide SOCKS proxy you will need a "service" already running in the background to bind SOCKS too.
-Here is SSH tunnel bound to localhost directing traffic through port 8080
+Here is SSH tunnel example bound to localhost directing traffic through port 8080

     ssh -2 -C foobar@tunnel.com -p 22 -N -D localhost:8080 2>/dev/null